What Does Code P0172 Mean?

-Bank 1 has more fuel then it should or not enough air.
+- P0172 definition: Bank 1 has too much fuel or not enough air

 Combustion engines run most efficiently when they maintain an air-fuel mixture ratio of 14.7 parts air to 1 part fuel.
-When the upstream oxygen sensor detects there are less than 14.7 parts air to 1 part fuel in the air-fuel mixture, a rich condition exists.
-To keep the engine running properly, the powertrain control module (PCM) tries to compensate for the rich condition by injecting less fuel to the mixture in an effort to maintain the proper 14.7:1 air-fuel ratio.
-When these adjustments become too large, code P0172 is triggered.
+Too much air and/or too little fuel results in the engine running lean setting P0171 or P0174 trouble codes, while too much fuel and/or too little air results in the engine running rich resulting in a check engine light for the P0172 code.
+The rich condition can be caused by a vacuum leak, which introduces more air into the air-fuel mixture, or by a weak fuel system, which does not input enough fuel into the air-fuel mixture.
+To keep the engine running properly, the powertrain control module (PCM) tries to compensate for the rich condition by reducing the amount of fuel to the mixture in an effort to maintain the proper 14.7:1 ratio.
+When these adjustments become too large, the P0172 code is triggered.

 - Lack of power from the engine

 - Rough idle